-Ongoing Research in Economics, Financial Systems & Expert Systems
+Ongoing Research in AI Evaluation, Economics, Financial Systems & Expert Systems

-My research spans three interconnected domains: economic systems analysis, quantitative financial modeling, and symbolic reasoning frameworks.
+My research spans four interconnected domains: AI evaluation methodologies, economic systems analysis, quantitative financial modeling, and symbolic reasoning frameworks.
 Each study combines theoretical rigor with practical implementation, drawing from decades of experience in systems architecture and data analysis.

 Click on any research area below to explore detailed methodologies, current findings, and practical applications.
 Each study represents months of investigation with real-world implications for policy, technology, and decision-making systems.